 Baker, Bivens, and Schieder (2019) review policies to restrain CEO compensation and explain how tax policy and corporate governance reform can work in tandem: “Tax policy that penalizes corporations for excess CEO-to-worker pay ratios can boost incentives for shareholders to restrain excess pay,” but, “to boost the power of shareholders [to restrain pay], fundamental changes to corporate governance have to be made.
 One key example of such a fundamental change would be to provide worker representation on corporate boards.”

 The CEOs examined in this report head large firms.
 These large firms, almost by definition, enjoy a degree of market power that some studies suggest has grown in recent decades.
 It seems that CEOs and other executives may have been prime beneficiaries of these firms’ greater market power.
-This suggests it could be beneficial to use the tools of antitrust enforcement and regulation to restrain these firms’ market power.
-This would not only promote economic efficiency and competition, but might help restrain executive pay as well.
+This suggests that it could be beneficial to use the tools of antitrust enforcement and regulation to restrain these firms’ market power.
+This would not only promote economic efficiency and competition but might help restrain executive pay as well.

-The authors thank the Stephen Silberstein Foundation for its generous support of this research.
+The authors thank the Stephen M. Silberstein Foundation for its generous support of this research.
 Steven Balsam, an accounting professor at Temple University and author of Executive Compensation: An Introduction to Practice and Theory (2007) and Equity Compensation: Motivations and Implications (2013), has provided useful advice on data construction and interpretation over the years.
 Steven Clifford, author of The CEO Pay Machine: How It Trashes America and How to Stop It (2017), has also provided technical advice.
 Clifford served as CEO for King Broadcasting Company from 1987 to 1992 and National Mobile Television from 1992 to 2000 and has been a director of 13 public and private companies.

 About the authors